NNPDF/nnpdf/libnnpdf/README.md

 ```

 To compile the Python wrappers, set ENABLE_PYWRAP=ON as above, and
-then compile with, after linnnpdf is installed:
+after libnnpdf is installed, then compile with:
 ```Shell
 make wrapper
 make wrapper-clean